pandeyakash23/akashapandey.github.io/_pages/about.md

 * [**February, 2023**] - Secured third place in *e-Prevention: Person Identification and Relapse Detection from Continuous Recordings of Biosignals* in ICASSP'23.
 Inivited to talk about the methodology in the same conference.

 ## Services
-* Currently guiding one Master student in EECS department of Northwestern University for ACM MM 2023 challegne for human emotion prediction task.
+* Currently guiding one Master student in EECS department of Northwestern University for ACM MM 2023 challenge for human emotion prediction task.
 * Reviewer at Nature Computational Materials